Network Construction

 We can be even less verbose by writing g=1:1 or just g=1.

-In a last we define better names for our states and parameters as well as assigning a position in the graph to enable the graphless network construction.
-Whenever you provide sym keyword the corresponding dim keyword is not neccessary anymore.
-We end up with a relatively short definition
+Lastly, we define improved names for our states and parameters as well as assigning a position in the graph to enable the graphless network construction.
+Whenever you provide a sym keyword the corresponding dim keyword stops being neccessary.
+So, we end up with a relatively short definition

 VertexModel(; f=kuramoto_f!, g=1,